 Winning the lottery can affect your tax bracket in a big way.
 An average family’s top federal tax rate could go from 22 percent to 37 percent.
 But remember, if that happens, you likely won’t pay the top rate on all of your money.

 That is unless your regular household income already places you in the top tax bracket prior to winning.
 In that case, all of it is taxed at 37 percent.
+This can be calculated using a tax calculator.
 Lottery winnings are combined with the rest of your taxable income for the year, meaning that money is not taxed separately.

 What are the benefits of taking a lump sum payment versus annuity payments?